gruntjs-updater/grunt-deploy-site/README.md

 Type: `String`
 Default value: `N/A`

-If set, the supplied URL will open in a browser window
+If set, the supplied URL will open in a browser window after the site is successfully deployed.

 ### Usage Examples

 #### Default Options
-In this example, the contents of the `dist` folder is deployed to the `gh-pages` branch of the remote repo `https://github.com/LonnyGomes/grunt-deploy-site.git`.
-A local reposiotry is created with in a folder named .production_site and after the site is deployed the URL will be opened up in a browser.
+In this example, the contents of the `dist` folder are deployed to the `gh-pages` branch of the remote repository `https://github.com/LonnyGomes/grunt-deploy-site.git`.
+A local reposiotry is created with in a folder named `.production_site` and after the site is deployed the URL will be opened up in a browser.

 ```js
 grunt.initConfig({